 Last Updated on

-Enter the world of the Aussiedor, a highly intelligent working dog with impeccable retrieving and herding capabilities.
+The Aussiedor is a highly intelligent working dog with impeccable retrieving and herding capabilities.
 For those looking for a genteel family dog, you won’t be disappointed.
 This hybrid has plenty of loyalty and love to share.

 Let’s learn more about this beautiful mix, shall we?